Photoshop - Filling

 7 Click OK to fill the selection.

-Make a rectangular selection around the part of the image you want to use as
+1 Make a rectangular selection around the part of the image you want to use as the pattern.

 2 Choose Edit > Define Pattern.